design-first/system-designer-documentation/docs/Export a System.md

 ## Export to JSON

-When exporting a system to a **JSON** file you will able to [import it in System Designer later or merge it to another system](Import a System.md).
+When exporting a system to a **JSON** file you will able to [import it in System Designer later or merge it to another system](import-a-system.html).

 You can also **install it in a client-side or server-side application**.

+>**What is the 'Core system' option?**
+>
+>**A system can be composed of another systems**.
+It means that all schemas, models, behaviors and components of many systems can be merged in one system.
+We call the **core** system, the system in which we will merge other systems at runtime.
+So when exporting, you can set a system as **Core system**.

 ### Use this JSON on a client application